Alice Donut: Reunion

 In 2001, Alice Donut started recording and writing again and in 2003 Three Sisters, their first release after their hiatus, was recorded as a four-piece with Tom Antona on vocals, Michael Jung on guitar, Stephen Moses on drums and Sissi Schulmeister on bass.

 Guitarist Dave Giffen rejoined the group for Fuzz, which was recorded in Brooklyn's BC Studio with longtime co-producer Martin Bisi, mixed and engineered by Joel Hamilton, and released on September 5, 2006.

 The band's tenth studio album followed, Ten Glorious Animals, released in September 2009, again on Alternative Tentacles.

 In 2011, the band's 25th anniversary was marked with the documentary Freaks in Love.
 In 2012, the Freaks in love compilation was released.
 Alice Donut still performs live on some occasions, like a show in 2014 in France and 2017 in Baltimore, MD at Ottobar.

-On November 11, 2016, Tomas Antona stated on Facebook that Alice Donut are writing a new album.
+On November 11, 2016, Tomas Antona stated on Facebook that Alice Donut were writing a new album.
 No completion or release date was given.

 Musical style

-The band has been described as "punk...with elements of oddball country and funk" by Allmusic writer John Bush, and as "abstract metal" by Andrew Earles.
+The band has been described as "punk...with elements of oddball country and funk" by AllMusic writer John Bush, and as "abstract metal" by Andrew Earles.
 The New Yorker described the band as a "dadaist punk ensemble" playing "oddball psychedelic noise-rock with a spiky sense of humor".
 Trouser Press described the band as "a little bit Zappa, a little bit cacophonous punk", calling it "a belated East Coast response to the Dickies and Redd Kross".
-Critics also drew comparisons with artists such as Butthole Surfers, Frank Zappa, and G.G.
+Critics also drew comparisons with artists such as Butthole Surfers and G.G.
 Allin.